AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## Casting and Range of Variables
 There are some unique features to Java that help programmers create programs that are flexible in how they display data.
-We learned earlier </br>
-that we need to declare a variable by it's type.
+We learned earlier that we need to declare a variable by it's type.
 It can be an int or a double.
-As you may remember, an int is any whole negative or positive number.</br>
+As you may remember, an int is any whole negative or positive number.
 A double is any number with a decimal.
 1.0 is a whole number, but it has a decimal.
-So, Java considers 1.0 as a double.</br>
+So, Java considers 1.0 as a double.
 We can convert the double by declaring a new variable that changes the double to an int.

 ```